-All states, including Iowa, are mandated by Federal law to include certain uniform requirements in all rental and lease agreements.
-For instance, all agreements should include:
+All states, including Iowa, are mandated by Federal law to include specific uniform requirements in all rental and lease agreements.
+For instance, all agreements should include the following:

 - The personal and identifying information of both the tenant and landlord,